guitarrapc/githubactions-lab/README.md

 ## Trigger branch push only but skip on tag push

 If you want to run a job only when pushing to a branch, and not for tag pushes.
+Just remove `tags` section from `on.push` or set negation pattern `!*`.

 ```yaml
 # .github/workflows/branch-push-only.yaml